-The above issues, which are the subject of a joint probation unions campaign known as 'Operation Protect', are compounded by the proposed One HMPPS' restructuring programme and its threats to jobs.
+The above issues, which are the subject of a joint probation unions campaign known as 'Operation Protect', are compounded by the proposed 'One HMPPS' restructuring programme and its threats to jobs.
+This threatens the integrity and professionalism of Probation, before the service has been given time to recover from the egregious damage that has been visited upon it by incompetent politicians.

-Congress seeks public support from the General Council for 'Operation Protect', and for the GC to lobby the official HM opposition to clearly map out their future plans to restore probation into a gold standard service within the wider criminal justice system.
+Congress seeks public support from the General Council for 'Operation Protect', and for the General Council to lobby the Official HM Opposition to clearly map out their future plans to restore probation to a gold standard service within the wider criminal justice system.